-Lost and Found
+Lost and found

-Lost and Found items are displayed outside the dining hall during the session and are available for review by parents on pick-up days.
-Lost and found items are kept at camp for 14 days after the session ends and are then donated to charity unless...

-you fill out our Lost and Found request form (found on our website) and a staff member will check the lost and found for you.
+Lost and found items are displayed outside the dining hall during the session and are available for review by parents on pick-up days.
+Lost and found items are kept at camp for 14 days after the session ends and are then donated to charity unless... you fill out our Lost and Found request form (found on our website) and a staff member will check the lost and found for you.
 If the item is found, we will contact you and make arrangements to hold it for you at camp until September 15, at the latest.
 This will give you time to get to camp during our office hours for collection.
-We do not to transport Lost and Found items.
+We do not transport items into Victoria or Langford.

-The best ways to help us reduce the amount of Lost and Found is to talk to your camper about keeping track of their belongings before getting to camp.
-Also, put your camper's name on anything brought to camp.
+The best ways to help us reduce the amount of lost and found is to talk to your camper about keeping track of his or her things before getting to camp and putting your camper's name on anything brought to camp.

-Your Privacy
+Your privacy

 The YMCA-YWCA is committed to maintaining the confidentiality, privacy, and accuracy of personal information it collects, uses and discloses about its participant, members, donors, parents/guardians, staff and volunteers.
-At the YMCA-YWCA of Vancouver Island (the Y) your privacy is and always has been very important to us.
-We are dedicated to provide you with superior service while protecting your privacy and safeguarding your personal information
+At the YMCA-YWCA of Vancouver Island (the "Y") your privacy is and always has been very important to us.
+We are dedicated to provide you with superior service while protecting your privacy and safeguarding your personal information pcarson@vancouverislandy.ca